Kotaro Hara, Singapore Management University

 - Undergraduate-level knowledge in linear algebra, calculus, probability, and statistics.

-- (Recommended) Exposure to HCI research and user-centered design.
-Although the course will focus on technical aspects of HCI, having a basic understanding of general HCI concepts would help.
+- (Recommended) Exposure to user-centered design.
+Although the course will focus on computational aspects of HCI, having a basic understanding of general HCI concepts would help.
 If you are unfamiliar with such topics, see the lecture notes in the following page: IS211 Interaction Design and Prototyping).

 Please bring your laptop every week.
 Every lecture involves some hands-on programming activities.